Saturday, February 28, 2009

 Gotta love a good pot of chili and personally, I love all kinds.
 With beans, without beans, spicy, not so spicy, I'm not one to argue that there is only one kind of chili.
 Let's enjoy them all!

 I picked up some crabmeat the other day, thinking that I would cook some pan fried crab cakes.
 Then decided nah, didn't want crab cakes ... maybe a casserole instead, but changed my mind again before I finally settled in on doin' an au gratin.
 Cheese.
 Now that appealed to this Lenten sweets deprived little ole me.
 Oh yeah!!
-That's how I cook - never much on planning ahead, I mostly just cook on the fly.
+That's really how I cook anyway - never much on planning ahead, mostly cooking on the fly.

 I adapted this recipe from one in Best of the Best from Bell's Best Cookbook (say that 4 times fast) which is a compilation of recipes from the TelecomPioneers of Mississippi.
 The purchase of one of their cookbooks helps with Pioneer projects such as Habitat homes and building playgrounds and supports their other educational and health related projects ... just in case yer interested.